whcsu/Optsubrasch/README.md

 # Optimal Subsampling for Rasch Model with Applications to Large-Scale Assessment Data

-Code for Optimal Subsampling for Rasch Model with Applications to Large-Scale Assessment Data, submitted.
+Code and Data for Optimal Subsampling for Rasch Model with Applications to Large-Scale Assessment Data, submitted.